 The writers fail to fully develop Lord Argo’s conspiracy against Queen Tika, however; Argo’s keen interest in discovering how Autry can breathe in the “thin” air of the surface world, and his scientific accomplice Rab’s development of an “atom-smashing” ray machine capable of “destroying the universe” would seem to suggest that he’s hoping to conquer the surface world, and has decided to overthrow the isolationist Tika as a first step in this plan.
 Unfortunately, these hints are never taken further, and we’re eventually left to conclude that Argo merely wants to seize Tika’s throne and has no other agenda; giving the would-be usurper ambitious designs on the entire Earth would have given greater urgency to Autry’s fight to stop Argo’s revolution in the concluding chapters.
 The later Republic chapterplay Undersea Kingdom (which Rathmell also scripted) did a better job of presenting its heavy as a threat to our world–although that serial’s script also did a much poorer job of giving character to its hidden civilization than Empire does.

-The mattes and miniatures used to depict Murania are quite effective, early examples of Howard and Theodore Lydecker’s special-effects expertise; the frequently-seen underground elevator and the weapons room are particularly impressive.
+The mattes and miniatures used to depict Murania are quite effective, early examples of Howard Lydecker’s special-effects expertise; the frequently-seen underground elevator and the weapons room are particularly impressive.
 Life-size props–like the sparking equipment in Queen Tika’s television room, the robots, and Rab’s giant atom-smasher–also look good; skilled cinematography by Ernest Miller and William Nobles enhance both real and artificial Muranian sets with plenty of strong and well-composed shots.
 However, the emulsion-melting effect (later seen in SOS Coast Guard) used to depict the destruction of the city at the end are only partly successful–believable when buildings are being destroyed, but unconvincing when people are shown dissolving.
 The stairs and outer façade of the Griffith Observatory are put to good use as Muranian streets in several scenes, while the surface entrance to Murania is represented by Bronson Canyon and Bronson Cave.

 Iverson’s Ranch provides the setting for most of the serial’s above-ground sequences–and, as in other Mascots, is photographed to strikingly picturesque effect throughout; Miller and Nobles’ skill is just as much in evidence here as in the Muranian scenes.
 The Ranch is the setting for several excellent chase sequences–including the Thunder Riders’ pursuit of the good guys in Chapter One, the airplane/horseback chase in Chapter Two, the car/horse chase in Chapter Three, the horseback chase in Chapter Eight, and Gene’s final gallop after Beetson in Chapter Twelve; Mascot mainstay Yakima Canutt is absent from the stunt team this time out, but his frequent collaborator Ken Cooper does a good job as Autry’s equestrian double in these and other scenes, under the sure guidance of action expert B. Reeves Eason (who co-directs with Otto Brower); Tracy Layne and George Magrill are also on hand for stunt duties.